 By comparison, wildlife gardening is about working in partnership with nature, learning from nature and letting things grow.
 The pinnacle of wildlife gardening is ecosystem creation – adding elements such as ponds, log piles, meadows, wilder, scrubby areas etc. However, it really doesn’t have to be big or grand – we have a “flowerpot meadow” which is literally a flowerpot with seeds for pollinators.
 It is drought-hardy and has given months and months of interest and colour for both us and visiting pollinators.
 Our first pond was basically a washing-up bowl which the frogs came to and filled with frogspawn!

 Our top tips for your wildlife garden are:

 - Don’t use harmful chemicals (no weedkillers or pesticides).
-Ensure the plants you buy have not been treated with pesticides etc. Organic plants are a safe bet.
+Ensure the plants you buy have not been treated with pesticides etc. Organic plants and seeds are a safe bet.

 - Go peat-free – ideally make your own compost in a compost bin/heap, wormery etc. We also buy peat-free compost.
 Note: if the compost does not say it is peat-free in big letters, it will contain peat.
 Also watch when buying plants that these are not in peat and/or treated with pesticides – even “plants for pollinators” can fall into this category – the RHS label does not guarantee that the nursery has not used peat or pesticides.

 - Don’t mow more than once or twice a year – let it grow – especially during the late spring/summer months – or at least don’t mow all of it – leave a patch for the grass and flowers to grow.
 Moths and butterflies really benefit from native grasses, as do a number of other invertebrates

 - Instead of weeds, you now have wildflowers – it’s just a change of mindset – dandelions, brambles, green alkanet are all wildflowers and are loved by bees